INSPIRATION

-We fervently embrace the values of development, innovation and respect for people and the Earth.
-In a true epicenter of creativity, our essence flourishes in a territory conducive to the blossoming of all artistic potential.
-Like a majestic edifice, we erect our foundation on the subtle principles of harmonious coexistence between artistic creation and the essential foundations of life.
+We fervently embrace the values of development, innovation and respect for Man and the Earth.
+Our essence flourishes in a territory conducive to the blossoming of all artistic potentialities.
+We build our foundation on the subtle principles of a harmonious coexistence between artistic creation and the essential foundations of life.

-Thus, Hang’Art is boldly part of a ceaseless quest for artistic excellence, using Rwanda as an incandescent source illuminating our aspirations and our commitment.
-Together, we build intangible bridges that connect nations and celebrate the universal essence of art, creating a unique platform where African creativity reaches the top of the global echelons.
+Our community is part of a relentless quest for artistic excellence, using Rwanda and East Africa as an incandescent source illuminating our aspirations and our commitment.

 Where we come from...

-The creator of Hang ’Art, Céline Fatoux Hagoye, comes from the Burundian-Rwandan diaspora.
+The creator of HANG’ART Africa, Céline Fatoux Hagoye, comes from the Burundian-Rwandan diaspora.
 Born to a Belgian mother and a Burundian-Rwandan father, she was adopted in France where she grew up while maintaining a permanent link with her origins.

-“Returning” is not just an ideological concept stopping at Ghana’s Door, it is a continental reality that can be informed and realized through a nomadic and alternative artistic hub like Hang’Art“.
+“Returning” is not just an ideological concept stopping at Ghana’s Door, it is a continental reality that can be informed and realized through a nomadic and alternative artistic hub like HANG’ART Africa“.
 CFH

 Photo.
 Céline Fatoux Hagoye